EQWorks/python-curriculum/01-immediate-applications-2.md

 ## Text Processing (continued)

-As a sequence type, strings have a notion of "index", meaning each character of a string value corresponds to a positional value, from left-to-right:
+As a sequence type, strings have a notion of _indexes_, meaning each character of a string value corresponds to a positional number, from left-to-right:

 ```python
 >>> 'make puppies great again! 🐶'[0]